 One is if you have excluded a driver from your auto policy.
 Sometimes people do this because they live with a family member whom they do not want driving their car.
 When you include this exclusion, your auto insurance will not provide coverage for any accident they cause.
 However, if they wreck your car, your insurance company will also likely deny your property damage claim.

 The second exception to the rules is similar to the first.
 If you did not give a person permission to drive your car, it may shield you from liability.
 This exception does not require a stipulation in your auto insurance policy and so, it can be difficult to prove.
 When motorists find themselves in this situation, they must speak to a borrowed vehicle accident attorney in San Francisco who can help them prove they did not give permission to another person to drive their vehicle.Dealing with a Borrowed Vehicle Accident in San Francisco?

 Personal injury cases involving borrowed vehicle accidents quickly become complicated.
 If you are in a dispute with the insurance company or the person who borrowed the vehicle, you need the help of a borrowed vehicle accident attorney in San Francisco.
-At Willoughby Brod, we know what the law says on borrowed vehicle accidents, and we will apply it to your case to protect you from as much liability as possible.
+At the Brod Law Firm, we know what the law says on borrowed vehicle accidents, and we will apply it to your case to protect you from as much liability as possible.
 If someone else got into an accident while driving your vehicle, call us today at (800) 427-7020 to schedule your free consultation so we can begin discussing your case.